overhackingview/dissecting_data_structure/linked_list/LinkedList.md

  * @param <E> the type of elements held in this collection */

-//TODO explains why those extention and implementations public class LinkedList<E>
+//TODO (ohv) explains why those extention and implementations public class LinkedList<E>
     extends AbstractSequentialList<E>
     implements List<E>, Deque<E>, Cloneable, java.io.Serializable
-{   //TODO maybe add a comment about the reason of using transient (Serialization)
+{   //TODO (ohv) maybe add a comment about the reason of using transient (Serialization)
     transient int size = 0;

     /**